EricDele/BigDataApi/README.md

 This is a python project that expose classes to use in your python scripts for symplifying the interaction with the components.

+You can use it like an Ansible module too

 ## Imports required

 - inspect